In-Person Operations and Impact on Services

 Parks and Recreation facilities

-Park hours are modified from sunrise to sunset with a maximum capacity of 50 at amenities like pavilions, basketball courts, sand volleyball courts, playgrounds, skate parks, and ball fields.
-The maximum capacity at dog parks will remain 25.
+Park hours are modified from sunrise to sunset, unless posted otherwise.
 Park patrons should comply with the posted guidelines.
 Learn more about guidelines and openings.

 Aquatic Center, Community Recreation Centers, and Gyms are open, but game rooms remain closed.
 Visitors to Aquatic Centers can bring their own pool noodle or Coast Guard approved lifejackets; use of our shared equipment is not allowed.
 All pool rules and what not to wear apply.